-My studio has skylight windows, so it is very bright and it is fantastic to make photos.
-I don’t have to go outside anymore to take photos, this is truly life changing!
+The new studio has skylight windows, so it is very bright and it is fantastic to take photos.
+I don’t have to go outside anymore to photograph my products, this is truly life changing!

 The studio is not heated, so it is cold, and I’m very sensitive to cold, so I came up with some strategies.

-I work standing now, this the main thing to stay warm, it really works.
-I wear warm clothes obviously and every 2 to 3 hours I make sure I go out for a walk.
+I work standing now, and I find it really works to stay warm.
+I wear warm clothes obviously (lots of layers) and every 2 to 3 hours I make sure I go out for a 5min walk to warm up.
 I’ve been fine so far with these techniques :)

-I originally wanted a heated work space, but the vast majority of artist and maker studios aren't heated, so I had to make this compromise.
+I originally wanted a heated work space, but the vast majority of artists and makers studios aren't heated, so I had to make this compromise.